• Skip to main content

 2.12 Course Scheduling

 The listing of classes to be offered in a given term in the School of Music with instructors, class meeting days, times, and places is developed approximately one year prior to the specified term.
-Once the schedule is developed by the Division Directors, a draft schedule will be disseminated to the entire faculty.
+Once the schedule is developed, a draft schedule will be disseminated to the entire faculty.

-Every faculty member should examine the draft schedule regarding his or her courses, and any additions, deletions, or changes should be sent to the Associate Dean for Academic Affairs by the announced deadline.
+Every faculty member should examine the draft schedule regarding his or her courses, and any additions, deletions, or changes should be sent to the Associate Dean for Undergraduate Studies by the announced deadline.
 It is very difficult to make changes to the schedule of classes after it is posted for student registration.

 2.13 Course Inventory Management System (CIM) – Course Changes